Exam

 EXAM

-The participants who need credits must answer the following questions and send the results as an R script with comments to rachel.marcone@sib.swiss until latest February 2023.
+The participants who need credits must answer the following questions and send the results as an R script with comments to rachel.marcone@sib.swiss until latest end of January 2024.

 Goals: Get to know the overall structure of the data.
 Summarize variables numerically and graphically.
 Model relationships between variables.